Tom Gregory (producer): Hollywood memorabilia

 Tom Gregory has been a noted collector of autographed, archival Hollywood photographs.
 Included in his collection are a photo of Marilyn Monroe circa 1955 that is personalized to James Dean; an image of Boris Karloff in full Frankenstein monster regalia; an exquisite portrait of Greta Garbo that is one of only a few known copies in the world, and the largest photo known to be signed by Abraham Lincoln.
+In an auction event, in December 2016 he auctioned off a great percentage of that collection through RR Auction.

 Hollywood memorabilia in his collection are the cowboy shirts worn by Heath Ledger and Jake Gyllenhaal in the film Brokeback Mountain as well as the suit, shirt, tie and campaign pin worn by Sean Penn during his Oscar-winning performance in Milk The auction bids for these items have benefited different children's charities.

 Philanthropy

-Tom Gregory's philanthropic involvement also spans both coasts.
-In Los Angeles, he teaches after-school acting classes for preteens, drawing on his own acting experience gained in repertory companies in East Hampton, New York, Delray Beach, Florida, and across the United States.
-In Southampton New York, Tom Gregory helped found the Lake Agawam Conservation Association to clean up the lake's fragile eco-system.
+Tom Gregory's philanthropic involvement spans both coasts.
+In Los Angeles, he taught after-school acting classes for preteens, drawing on his own acting experience gained in repertory companies in East Hampton, New York, Delray Beach, Florida, and across the United States.

+In Southampton New York, and New York City Tom participates in several theatrical endeavors.